Evidence of wildfowl flying to other sites and dying after ingesting white phosphorus was found in The Eagle River Flats investigations.

 OFF SITE WILDLIFE DEATHS LINKED TO RATTLECHAIN LAGOON AND WHITE PHOSPHORUS

-A swan that had been at Rattlechain lagoon 0n 7/2/01 with a clear colour code darvic leg ring number having been read in the field, was subsequently found dead on the Old Mainline canal near to the Tividale Quays the next day.
+A swan that had been at Rattlechain lagoon on 7/2/01 with a clear colour code darvic leg ring number having been read in the field, was subsequently found dead on the Birmingham Old Mainline canal near to the Tividale Quays the next day.
+THE DISTANCE INVOLVED FROM LAGOON TO CANAL POSITION OF DEATH WAS LESS THAN 400 METRES.
 Although no formal post mortem was carried out, as with the dead birds at rattlechain, there were no apparent gross external signs of injury or explanation for its sudden death.
+I believe that this swan was a victim of white phosphorus poisoning.

 It is possible to study individual birds in this way by recording their leg ring numbers.
 Some swans have a plastic darvic ring consisting of numbers and letters.
 They also may have a British Trust for Ornithology metal ring- these are shown below.